 Crowning: The center of a board pushes up, straining the nails at the edges.

 Buckling: Water damaged wood floors may actually come free of the nails, leading you to trip over a loose board.
 This also exposes the subfloor to surface water, causing even more extensive damage.

 Cracking: This is particularly common if the moisture content has risen and dropped over time.
 As the wood dries, it will start to splinter and warp.

 Mildew: If you notice a funky smell in particular areas of the home, your floors might be infested with mold.
-This requires professional remediation, so please call TN Flood Kings if you suspect mold.
+This requires professional mold remediation sevices, so please call TN Flood Kings if you suspect mold.